BryanLuyo/blackJack/README.md

 # BlackJack Game

-This project implements a small multi‑player BlackJack game using **Node.js**, **Svelte** and **Tailwind CSS**.
-The server only serves static files and game state is kept in the browser using `localStorage`.
+This is a small multi-player BlackJack game built with **Node.js** and plain HTML.
+Styles are provided by **Tailwind CSS**.
+The server simply hosts static files and all game state lives in the browser using `localStorage`.

-On opening the game you choose how many players will participate.
-The page then provides a link for each player to manage their hand and another link to view the table with every player's cards.
+When opening the game you set the number of players.
+The page then shows a link for each player page where they can draw cards, and a table page that displays every player's hand.

 ## Requirements